-The aim of this research elective program is twofold:
+The aim of this elective is twofold:

 - 1. Develop basic and generalizable programming skills in MATLAB; - 2.
-Apply programming concepts to Neuroscientific research.
+Utilize programming to handle and visualize big data, such as those encountered in Neuroscientific research.

-MATLAB is a widely diffused programming and numeric computing platform.
-Through this elective, students will familiarize with basic MATLAB programming concepts and will learn how to use it to handle and analyze big data (multidimensional datasets) like those encountered in neuroscience and neuroimaging research.
+MATLAB is a widely used programming and numeric computing platform.
+Through this elective, you will familiarize with basic MATLAB programming and will learn how to use it to handle, analyze and visualize multidimensional datasets like those encountered in neuroscience and neuroimaging research, business, marketing, social and natural sciences.